-The prosecution has declared that it is conducting additional investigations to identify further crimes and suspects.180 While the media and the civil society have variously speculated about the total number of defendants that the KRT will finally prosecute, the prosecution has not offered any such figure.
+and the civil society have variously speculated about the total number of defendants that the KRT will finally prosecute, the prosecution has not offered any such figure.
 Any figure, however, will necessarily be a function of the time and resources available to the Tribunal.
 Further, although the Prosecution has not published the criteria of selection of suspects or the crimes, in its filings it has identified the role of the suspects and how s/he fits into one or both of the categories of persons that can be prosecuted before the Tribunal.
 The first five suspects represented the surviving senior leadership of the Khmer Rouge at the national level.
 While NUON Chea, IENG Sary, KHIEU Samphan and IENG Thirith were senior members of the government of Democratic Kampuchea and the Communist Party of Kampuchea, DUCH was the chairman of the most notorious and central security centre of that regime where more than fourteen thousand people were tortured and then done to death as suspected enemies of the regime.
-In identifying these suspects in its initial list, the Prosecution stated that it was satisfied that these suspects were senior leaders of Democratic Kampuchea "and/or" those most responsible for the crimes committed within the jurisdiction of the KRT.181
+In identifying these suspects in its initial list, the Prosecution stated that it was satisfied that these suspects were senior leaders of Democratic Kampuchea "and/or" those most responsible for the crimes committed within the iurisdiction of the KRT.28